Home Dog Breed Medium Dog Breeds Dhole - An Imperil Dog (Asiatic Wild Dog)

 Why It Is listed As An Endangered Dog?

-International Union for Conservation of Nature (IUCN) has been listed Dhole as an endangered species as decrease in population is noted by researches.
+The International Union for Conservation of Nature (IUCN) has listed the Dhole as an endangered species due to a noted decline in its population based on research.

 ADVERTISEMENT